 Do You Have Children?

 Though kittens are cute and playful, they are not always good matches for households with young children.
 Kittens are fragile and need very consistent and gentle handling.
-They can develop serious behavioral problems if not raised with consistency and care by all members of the household.
+They can develop serious behavioral problems if they’re not raised with consistency and care by all members of the household.

 Type of Home